Los Zafiros

 Los Zafiros (The Sapphires) were a Cuban close-harmony vocal group working from 1962 until 1976.
 The group was part of the filín (feeling) movement, inspired by American doo-wop groups such as The Platters.
 Their music was a fusion of Cuban genres, such as the bolero, with doo-wop, ballads, R&B, calypso, Bossa Nova and early rock and roll.

-History
+Background

 Los Zafiros were formed in Cayo Hueso, Havana in 1962, by Miguel Ángel Cancio Soria, with the following members: